THE ADVISORY BOARD

 Tremaine Johnson - Board Co-Chair

 Tremaine (Tre) Johnson is originally from Trenton, NJ.
 He was a 2001 Teach For America Houston corps member, where he taught HS English for two years.
 After teaching in Houston, Tre went on to teach in Howard County, Maryland and later worked for the Urban Alliance Foundation in Washington, D.C.
 Since moving to Philadelphia in 2006, he served in grant-writing and admissions roles for the Mariana Bracetti Academy and Freire Charter School and then joined the Teach For America Philadelphia staff as the director of community and district partnerships in 2010.
 During his 4-year tenure with the organization, Tre led the region’s alumni affairs team before stepping into the role of executive director, overseeing the 26-member staff, roughly $6 million dollar fundraising budget and overseeing the organization’s strategic plan.
-After serving the last two years as the Senior Manager of the District Advisory Board and Strategic Partnerships, working closely with the Superintendent’s Office and District Divisional Teams to ensure policy engagement, investment and alignment with the nine member Advisory Board and key city stakeholders, Tre has recently become the Deputy Director of Policy and Advocacy for JerseyCAN.
-His work is concentrated in Camden, NJ still, working with local leaders, community organizations and families to advocate for quality education across the city.
-Outside of work, Tre serves as Vice Chair at Independence Charter School and writes freelance for Philadelphia Magazine.
+After serving the last two years as the Senior Manager of the District Advisory Board and Strategic Partnerships, working closely with the Superintendent’s Office and District Divisional Teams to ensure policy engagement, investment and alignment with the nine member Advisory Board and key city stakeholders, Tre became the Deputy Director of Policy and Advocacy for JerseyCAN.
+His work was concentrated in Camden, NJ, working with local leaders, community organizations and families to advocate for quality education across the city.
+Tre is a freelance writer, whose work has appeared in Rolling Stone, Atlanta Black Star, The Grio, and Vox, among other outlets.
 He graduated from the University of Maryland.

 Zachary Epps is a dynamic facilitator, analytical thinker and servant leader committed to producing measurable improvements in the lives of children, youth, and families.
 Throughout his emerging career, Zachary has committed to elevating youth voice and agency, led efforts to establish a shared, cross-sector vision for improving collaborative impact and has worked directly with domestic and international organizations to empower communities and leaders to implement results-based and data-driven decision making.
 A lifelong learner and avid competitor, Zachary enjoys spending time in one of Philadelphia’s many parks with his wife, Phylicia and their terrific toddlers, Carter and Micah.